 “The Education Ministry must set up a regulator of assessment to regulate WAEC before their activities become ungovernable.
 Break WAEC monopoly, they operate in other countries, but they do not have a monopoly in Nigeria, for instance,” he stated.

-According to him, there are several international examining bodies operating in the pre-tertiary education space specifically in the private sector that can similar conduct examination and assess the final year students in the country
+According to him, there are several international examining bodies operating in the pre-tertiary education space specifically in the private sector that can similar conduct examinations and assess the final year students in the country

 “These groups’ reputations are not in question as one hardly hears of any leakage in examination papers.
 Our recommendation is that it is long overdue for Ghana to consider inviting some healthy competition in the Public Pre-Tertiary Examinations Sector to improve standards under the proposed Regulator of Assessments,” Mr Asare noted.